denodrivers/sqlite3/doc.md

 - `memory: boolean` - Whether to open the database in memory.
 Defaults to `false`.
 - `int64: boolean` - Whether to support BigInt columns.
 False by default, which means integers larger than 32 bit will be inaccurate.
+Causes mixed values to be returned like `number | bigint`.
 - `flags: number` - Raw flags to pass to the C API.
 Normally you don't need this.
 Passing this ignores all other options.
 - `unsafeConcurrency: boolean` - Enable optimizations that will affect